Mrakuzic4/Team5/README.md

 Try edit this to see if I (you) can commit

-Jimmy can edit and commit.
+Jimmy can edit and commit in VS.

 Vidhan can edit.
 Zane can edit this in VisualStudio.